The truth is, what you eat can make an enormous difference in terms of how fast your body will age—as well as the condition of your skin.

 arrowroot, garlic powder, sea salt and lemon juice.
 Bring to a boil and turn heat off.
 Mixture should be thick.

-Combine all ingredients in a bowl and rub together with your fingers until it is the texture of a coarse meal.
+To make parmesan: Combine all ingredients in a bowl and rub together with your fingers until it is the texture of a coarse meal.

-Preheat oven to 350°F. In a bowl, massage kale with salt until tender.
+To make gratin: Preheat oven to 350°F. In a bowl, massage kale with salt until tender.
 Coat a gratin dish with coconut oil.
 Create gratin layers by alternating sweet potatoes, kale and a ladleful of béchamel.
 Sprinkle with parmesan.
 Bake for 45 minutes, or until potatoes are tender and top is golden.